TEDxTUM/TEDx-YTT/README.md

  pip install --upgrade google-api-python-client
  ```

- Next, in the same folder where 'TEDx-ytt.py' is located, add an empty file named 'yapi.txt' to your **local** copy (make sure it is **not** added to your git and synchronized with any publically available repository!).
+ Next, in the same folder where 'TEDx-ytt.py' is located, add an empty file named 'yapi.txt' to your **local** copy (make sure it is **not** added to your git and synchronized with any public repository!).
  Paste your Youtube API Public Data key ([here is how to get one](https://www.slickremix.com/docs/get-api-key-for-youtube/)) into the file and save it.
 Also delete the example files `tedx-ytt-output.csv` and  `tedx-ytt-statistics.csv` from this folder.